Amanyadav2030/Amanbot-telegram/Readme.md

 # flamecloud_telegram_assignment <img src="https://aman-bot.vercel.app/static/media/bot.cd2b6f8a1f0bd1c1ad5d.png" width="50" height="40"  alt="botLogo" />
 ## Deployed link: https://aman-bot.vercel.app/

-In case my deployed link is not working then you can refer my recorded video
 # Instructions
   - **Click on above link you'll redirect to website**
   - **Click on login button It will ask for authentication**